WDD 131: Dynamic Web Fundamentals

 Overview

-Callback functions are a powerful feature of JavaScript.
-They are used extensively in the JavaScript language and in the browser.
-Callback functions are used to handle events, to process data, and to control the flow of a program.
+Callback functions are a powerful feature of JavaScript, widely used in the language itself and in the browser.
+They are used to handle events, process data, and control the program's flow.

 "A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action." – MDN Web Docs